Remote tribe gets internet access, immediate porn addiction

 If you have a few minutes, here’s the New York Times video about the Marubo tribe’s internet use.
 Starlink just might’ve killed this tribe’s future.

-Tags: Amazon, Elon Musk, family, friends, future, games, group chats, internet, media, phones, photos, scams, screen, small, social media, teens, time, Victim, video, videos
+Tags: Amazon, Elon Musk, family, friends, future, games, group chats, internet, media, phones, photos, scams, screen, social media, teens, Victim, video, videos